 What is required in order to qualify for purchase?

 Typically, most company routes or distributorships will require you to attend an interview for approval from the company, background check, and form an entity such as an LLC or Corporation.
 This not only protects the company, but also ensures protection of your business.
 If you need help forming this, we recommend that you Form A Corporation Here.

 What else should I know?

 Snyder’s-Lance merged making them the second largest salty snack producer in the country!
 The company continues to be aggressive promoting growth and adding new product lines.
 High income producing routes don’t last long!
-Priced at $165,000 and financing offered with $25,000 down!
+Priced at $145,000.
+Third-party related financing may be available with $14,000 down!
 Contact Us About This Route Here!